-All week long, I sat at my computer replying to the wonderful, and sometimes heart breaking, comments that Not Thomas readers sent me via Facebook and Twitter.
+All week long, I sat at my computer replying to the wonderful, and sometimes heartbreaking, comments that Not Thomas readers sent me via Facebook and Twitter.
 Teachers, foster carers and social workers contacted me, all pleased that the issue of child neglect had been raised by Not Thomas.
 One message particularly stands out, from a person who said she had been a neglected child, just like Tomos.
 She thanked me for giving a voice to neglected children everywhere.
-I wrote and thanked her for her kind comments through my tears.
+Through my tears, I wrote and thanked her for her kind comments.

 As it drew to a close at midnight on Monday, 7th August, the last vote and review for Not Thomas came in at 11.58.
 It was from my lovely 21-year-old niece.
 I crawled off to bed, exhausted by the whole process, but hopeful that the wonderful efforts of all the fantastic Not T readers had got the novel through to the next stage.